 Sandy Chim, MBA, CPA, CA, is the founder, Chairman, a director, the President and Chief Executive Officer of the Company.
-His principal focus, since 2007, has been the development of the Company (and its predecessor companies).
 His investments and involvement in developing iron ore assets in Canada started in 2005 as a substantial shareholder in Consolidated Thompson Iron Mines Limited and a joint venture partner, through an affiliated company, of the Bloom Lake mine.
 Over the course of his career, Mr. Chim has been instrumental to successful capital raises from public offerings and listings of companies in various industries on, various international capital markets, including in Australia, London and Hong Kong as well as Canada.
 This capital was raised for businesses involved in industries ranging from resource exploration, mining, building materials, and manufacturing.
 He has been a director and member of corporate governance bodies of publicly listed companies on the TSX, TSXV, AIM (London), ASX (Australia), HKEx (Hong Kong) and SHSE (China).
 Mr. Chim received a Bachelor of Commerce degree from the University of New South Wales, Australia and an M.B.A. from York University, Canada.
-Mr. Chim is a member of Chartered Professional Accountants of Ontario Canada and the Institute of Chartered Secretaries and Administrators in Canada, and a Fellow Member of the Hong Kong Institute of Certified Public Accountants.
+Mr. Chim is a member of Chartered Professional Accountants of Ontario Canada, and a Fellow Member of the Hong Kong Institute of Certified Public Accountants.